jiridostal/spacewalk-wiki/DevelopmentWorkstationSetup.md

 9. Let it search for frameworks and check *"Web"* and *"Struts"* have been found.
 Keep them marked
 10. Finish

+### Setup IDEA to work with Taskomatic

+Taskomatic code is part of spacewalk-java package, so it's the same except [Setup IDEA to debug and hot-swap Spacewalk code](setup-idea-to-debug-and-hot-swap-spacewalk-code)

-## Setup IDEA to debug and hot-swap Spacewalk code
+### Setup IDEA to debug and hot-swap Spacewalk code

 **Important:** Please make sure you have completed steps [Setup Tomcat for Java Debugging](setup-tomcat-for-java-debugging) or [Setup Taskomatic for Java Debugging](setup-taskomatic-for-java-debugging), depending what code you'd like to debug.